gitlabhq/omnibus-gitlab/doc/settings/praefect.md

 ## Praefect settings

+How to setup Praefect, is documented in [the administration documentation][admin-docs].

 ### Praefect storage nodes

 Praefect needs 1 or more Gitaly servers to store the Git data on.
 These